Fastway (band): Career

-In 1982, both guitarist "Fast" Eddie Clarke and bassist Pete Way had become disgruntled with their own bands and decided to work together in a new outfit.
+In 1982, guitarist "Fast" Eddie Clarke of Motörhead and bassist Pete Way of UFO joined to create a new band for CBS Records.
 They recruited Humble Pie drummer Jerry Shirley, and the then-unknown vocalist Dave King.
-They took their name from a combination of the founding members' names.
+The band was named from a combination of their names.
 However, Way discovered that he could not break his recording contract with Chrysalis Records and then received an offer to play for Ozzy Osbourne; he left the band and did not record any songs.
-The band then brought in session bassist Mickey Feat and recorded their debut album Fastway (1983) (Feat was uncredited on the album).
+The band then brought in session bassist Mickey Feat and recorded its debut album Fastway (1983) (Feat was uncredited on the album).

 After critical and commercial success, the band toured to promote the album (with one-time Fixx bassist Alfie Agius as their session bass player).
 The band then recruited Richard McCracken, formerly of Taste, as "permanent" bassist, and released another success in the form of All Fired Up the following year.
 After the hardships of touring, Shirley and McCracken subsequently left.

 In 1985, Clarke and King reformed Fastway with a new line-up.
 Recruiting Shane Carroll (second guitar), Paul Reid (bass), and Alan Connor (drums) from Dave King's first band, Stillwood, this line-up released Waiting for the Roar.
 The record took an album-oriented rock approach instead of the driving bluesy-metal of the previous albums.
 The success of the record was limited, and it disappointed many fans.
-The same year, Fastway was approached to make the soundtrack for the heavy metal horror film, Trick or Treat.
+The same year, Fastway was approached to make the soundtrack for the heavy metal horror film Trick or Treat.
 The film flopped, but the soundtrack re-established Fastway as a hard-hitting metal band.
 The soundtrack was a moderate success and stayed on the Billboard Top 200 chart for eleven months.
 The success of the soundtrack, combined with the little money the band received, caused in-fighting, and the group disbanded.
 King took most of the band with him and started Q.E.D., a more AOR-styled outfit.
 They released a two-track single.